CastosHQ/Seriously-Simple-Podcasting/README.md

 ### I've just updated to v1.8 and things are all messed up - what have you done?!? ###

 Please read [this post](http://www.hughlashbrooke.com/2015/01/important-upgrade-information-seriously-simple-podcasting-v1-8/) regarding the updates that come with v1.8 of Seriously Simple Podcasting.
-There have been changes to the template system and various other important areas.
+There have been changes to the template system, audio player display and various other important areas.

 ### The plugin doesn't work like it should - what's the problem? ###